AndrewVSutherland/psetpartners/schema.md

-preferences	      | jsonb       | optional group preferences; if unspecified, system constructs something from member preferences strengths             | jsonb       | preference strengths creator               | text        | kerb of the student who created the group, empty string for system created groups editors               | text[]      | list of kerbs of students authorized to modify the group (empty list means everyone) size                  | smallint    | number of rows in grouplist with group_id=id (read/write ratio is high, so worth maintaining) max                   | smallint    | maximum number of students (None if no limit, may be less than size due to edits)
+preferences	      | jsonb       | optional group preferences; if unspecified, system constructs something from member preferences strengths             | jsonb       | preference strengths creator               | text        | kerb of the student who created the group, empty string for system created groups created               | timestamp   | timesttamp set when group is created (used to determine when to follow up for system created groups) editors               | text[]      | list of kerbs of students authorized to modify the group (empty list means everyone) size                  | smallint    | number of rows in grouplist with group_id=id (read/write ratio is high, so worth maintaining) max                   | smallint    | maximum number of students (None if no limit, may be less than size due to edits)